bearfact/calvin-and-hobbes/README.md

 #### Jobs & Workers
 * Jobs are single modules
 * They contain logic to validate their data.
-* They have an enqueue method to leverage the validation and put the job on the queueu.
+* They have an enqueue method to leverage the validation and put the job on the queue.
 * They have a work method that performs the actual task.